IMG_20220524_083049_1

 Canadian PRO TIP – fly to LA, Vegas, Seattle or San Deigo and grab a $99 flight from there.
 Flair to Vegas is normally the cheapest and can be had under $100 CDN.

-Bags – you do not need to check a bag as prices at the Costco are the same more or less.
+Bags – you do not need to check a b, ag as prices he Costco are the same, more or less.
 You can even get a $1.50 hot dog on the Islands when you grab a few things.
 I also use compression packs so you can get a shit ton of things (NO LIQUIDS) in your FREE personal and or FREE carryon bag.

-OK – back to the post for today, seat sales to Hawaii which happen all the time.
+OK – back to the post for today, seat sales to Hawaii, which happen all the time.
 Once one airline has a sale, the rest of them will match it.
-Sign up for Hawaiian Airlines text/email deals or Clark Howard to give you a heads up.
+Sign up for Hawaiian Airlines text/email deals, or follow Clark Howard to give you a heads up.

 Here are some of the latest flights on sale that I was emailed today, 01/07/24: